EI2030/Low-power-E-Paper-OS/README.md

 https://www.vance.senate.gov/press-releases/senator-vance-slams-biden-commerce-secretary-over-woke-diversity-mandates/

 Interesting to see Congress criticizing Intel.
-Here's an idea, Intel, Restart your Quark series of processors.
+Here's an idea, Intel, restart your Quark series of processors.
 But this time, include more than 0KB of RAM!

 Questions, Seldomly Asked (QSAs):